Thursday, November 21, 2013

 Top Secret: Meta Agents is on its way to becoming a reality.

-I've been proposing this for almost a year now and have now managed to wrangle up a number of players.
+I've been proposing this for almost a year now and have now managed to wrangle up several players.

-The idea is to play a Play by Post game of TSR's 1980 RPG "Top Secret" using snail mail.
+The idea is to play a Play-by-Post game of TSR's 1980 RPG "Top Secret" using snail mail.
 Players play sleeper agents that have been using their real identity as a cover.
-Mission packages and agents reports are sent back and forth creating the story.
+Mission packages and agent reports are sent back and forth creating the story.

 "Too secret for WikiLeaks, too dangerous for the Internet"